Claude Vivier: Final move

 In June 1982, Vivier decided to temporarily relocate to Paris, believing he had exhausted all the orchestras and ensembles he could possibly be commissioned from in Canada.
 He left most of his possessions behind and lived in a small apartment on rue du Général-Guilhem in Paris's eleventh arrondissement, in the northeastern corridor of the city.
 Despite troubled financial circumstances, Vivier was confident and pleased to be in the city; spending the majority of his days composing, first working on Trois airs pour un opéra imaginaire (1982).
-A few months later, he began a short but passionate relationship with an American author and expatriate Christopher Coe.
+A few months later, he began a short but passionate relationship with an American author and expatriate, Christopher Coe.
 The relationship ended on 24 January 1983, when Vivier found out Coe had another boyfriend in New York City.
-It was one of Vivier's only serious relationships.
+It was one of Vivier's few serious relationships.
 Coe would later write a novel depicting a fictionalised account of their love affair, entitled Such Times.